Shakhboz06/Event-Booking-Rest-API/README.md

 # Event Booking REST API

-A high-performance REST API for managing events and bookings, built with Go.
+A high-performance REST API for managing events and bookings, built with Go using powerful Gin Framework.
 This API supports event creation, user reservations, JWT-based authentication, and search/filter capabilities.

 ## Table of Contents
 - [Features](#features)